juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 Both modes achieve consistency between different cluster data by transmitting and applying changelog.
 Each changelog has a signature to ensure that the same message is applied only once.

 The JuiceFS Community Edition does not implement a changelog, but it can use its inherent data replication capabilities from the metadata engine and object storage to achieve file system mirroring.
 For example, both [MySQL](https://dev.mysql.com/doc/refman/8.0/en/replication.html) and [Redis](https://redis.io/docs/management/replication) only support data replication.
 When combined with [S3's object replication feature](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html), either of them can enable a setup similar to SeaweedFS' Active-Passive mode without relying on JuiceFS.
-If you choose [OceanBase](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001717225) as the metadata engine, with its excellent distributed transaction capabilities, high availability, and high performance, you can more efficiently implement complex distributed replication scenarios while simplifying the handling of consistency issues.
-The most important thing is that OceanBase has a very mature [HA deployment solutions for OceanBase clusters](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001714448) that can implement the Active-Active model.

 It's worth noting that the JuiceFS Enterprise Edition implements the metadata engine based on changelog.
 It supports [data replication](https://juicefs.com/docs/cloud/guide/replication) and [mirror file system](https://juicefs.com/docs/cloud/guide/mirror).